reedu-reengineering-education/smart-city-dashboard/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a3b0b564-6d90-4bbf-9b5f-2f5fd46d5a97/deploy-status)](https://app.netlify.com/sites/smart-city-dashboard/deploys)

 This project contains the source code of the frontend of the smart city dashboard.
-The display can connect to the [backend](https://github.com/reedu-reengineering-education/smart-city-dashboard-backend) and show different kinds of environmental and smart city related data.
+The display can connect to the [backend](https://github.com/reedu-reengineering-education/smart-city-dashboard-backend) and shows different kinds of environmental and smart city related data.
 The dashboard contains three different pages: dashboard view, map view and an info page.

 ### Running the project